robertmoni/selfdriving_with_sim2real/README.md

 # Update

 - this repository is under major maintenance
-- final stable version will be updated until April 30 2025
+- final stable version will be updated until May 30 2025